mirkopodunavak1996/mirkopodunavak1996/README.md

 ## 👩‍💻 About me

-🔹 Data analyst with focused on healthcare
+🔹 Data analyst with focus on healthcare

 🔹 Use data to deliver high quality insights for a broad range of organizations